U.S. gymnast Jordan Chiles may have to return Olympic bronze medal after ruling

 NPR is in Paris for the 2024 Summer Olympics.
 For more of our coverage from the Games head to our latest updates.

-PARIS — An independent arbitration court has vacated a last-minute inquiry in the Olympic gymnastics floor exercise final that boosted the score of U.S. gymnast Jordan Chiles — a decision that now puts her bronze medal into question.
+PARIS — An independent arbitration court vacated a last-minute inquiry in the Olympic gymnastics floor exercise final that boosted the score of U.S. gymnast Jordan Chiles, and the sport's governing body officially moved a Romanian athlete into third place — a series of events Saturday that put Chiles' bronze medal in question.

 Judges in last Monday's final in Paris had originally given Chiles a score of 13.666, which put her in fifth place behind two Romanian gymnasts, Ana Barbosu and Sabrina Maneca-Voinea, both of whom had scored 13.7.

-Because Chiles had been the last to perform her floor routine, Barbosu and Maneca-Voinea began to celebrate when the initial score came through, thinking they had won the bronze instead.
+Because Chiles had been the last to perform her floor routine, Barbosu, who held a tiebreaker over Maneca-Voinea, began to celebrate when the initial score came through, thinking she had won the bronze instead.

 But Chiles' coaches believed the judges had underscored her, and they filed an inquiry shortly after the initial score came through.
-The judges agreed and revised her score up by a tenth of a point to 13.766, moving her into third place over Barbosu and Maneca-Voinea.
+The judges agreed and revised her score up by a tenth of a point to 13.766, moving her into third place over Barbosu.
 Chiles was awarded the bronze medal.

-The next day, the Romanian gymnastics organization filed a protest with the sport's international governing body, the Fédération Internationale de Gymnastique, seeking to have the inquiry overturned.
+The next day, the Romanian gymnastics organization filed a protest with the Fédération Internationale de Gymnastique, which oversees Olympic gymnastics, seeking to have the inquiry overturned.

-In a decision Saturday, the Court of Arbitration for Sport said that Chiles' inquiry had indeed been filed too late.
-Gymnastics rules require that inquiries be filed within one minute; Chiles' inquiry was filed after one minute and four seconds.
+In a decision Saturday, the Court of Arbitration for Sport (CAS) said that Chiles' inquiry had indeed been filed too late.
+Gymnastics rules require that inquiries be filed within one minute; Chiles' inquiry was filed after one minute and four seconds, the court said.
 With the inquiry vacated, her score was reverted to 13.666.

+Soon after, FIG officially updated the results of Monday's competition, moving Barbosu into third and Chiles to fifth.

+It is unclear what will happen to the bronze medal awarded to Chiles.

-The final ranking determination falls to the Fédération Internationale de Gymnastique.
-The Romanian protest had also asked that all three athletes be ranked together in 3rd place by FIG, in order to share the bronze.
-It was not immediately clear how FIG would proceed.
+The Romanian protest had also asked that all three athletes be ranked together in 3rd place by FIG, in order to share the bronze — a request that FIG apparently denied.

 "The inquiry into the Difficulty Value of Jordan Chiles’ floor exercise routine was filed in good faith and, we believed, in accordance with FIG rules to ensure accurate scoring," the statement said.